Chart Color Schemes

 Stawell features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 62.8% of all households, including 21.4% couples with children, 31.4% couples without children, and 9.0% single parent families.
-Non-family households account for the remaining 37.2%, with lone person households at 34.0% and group households comprising 3.0%.
-The median household size is 2.2 people, aligning with the Rest of Vic. average.
+Non-family households comprise the remaining 37.2%, with lone person households at 34.0% and group households making up 3.0% of the total.
+The median household size is 2.2 people, which matches the average for the Rest of Vic.

 Frequently Asked Questions - Households